Schlager music: Central Europe

 Some Germans view schlager as their country music, and American country and Tex-Mex music are both major elements in schlager culture. ("Is This the Way to Amarillo" is regularly played in schlager contexts, usually in the English-language original.)

 Between 1975 and 1981, German-style schlager became disco-oriented, in many ways merging with the mainstream disco music of the time.
 Singers such as Marianne Rosenberg recorded both schlager and disco hits.
 The song "Moskau" by German band Dschinghis Khan was one of the earliest modern, dance-based schlager, again showing how schlager of the 1970s and early 1980s merged with mainstream disco and Euro-disco.
 Dschinghis Khan, while primarily a Euro-disco band, also played disco-influenced schlager.

 Popular schlager singers include Michael Holm, Roland Kaiser, Hansi Hinterseer, Jürgen Drews, Andrea Berg, Heintje Simons, Helene Fischer, Nicole, Claudia Jung, Andrea Jürgens, Michelle, Kristina Bach, Marianne Rosenberg, Simone Stelzer, Daniela Alfinito, Semino Rossi, Vicky Leandros, Leonard, DJ Ötzi, Andreas Gabalier and more recently, Beatrice Egli and Thomas Anders.

 In Hamburg in the 2010s, Schlager fans still gathered annually by the hundreds of thousands, dressing in 1970s clothing for street parades called "Schlager Move".
 The Schlager Move designation is also used for a number of smaller schlager music parties in several major German cities throughout the year.
 (This revival is sometimes associated with kitsch and camp.)
 In the meantime, private radio has brought Schlager back to the radio.
 Schlager Radio is a station that broadcasts its program terrestrially in Germany via transmission towers on both FM and DAB+.

-Stylistically, schlager continues to influence German "party pop" or "party-schlager" (e.g. "Layla", 2022): that is, music most often heard in après-ski bars and Majorcan mass discos.
+Stylistically, schlager continues to influence German "party pop" or "party-schlager" (e.g. "Layla", 2022): that is, music most often heard in après-ski bars and Mallorcan mass discos.
 Contemporary schlager is often mingled with Volkstümliche Musik.
 If it is not part of an ironic kitsch revival, a taste for both styles of music is commonly associated with folksy pubs, fun fairs, and bowling league venues.
 In the English-speaking world, the most popular group to have included elements of schlager in their style is probably ABBA, a band that mixed traditional Swedish music, schlager, and pop-rock to create their own sound.